 Get in touch with people who have had similar experiences, through your local prostate cancer support group or our online community.
 If you'd rather speak one-to-one, try our telephone One-to-one support service.

 Ask about counselling - a lot of men find it useful.
 Counsellors are trained to listen and can help you to find your own ways to deal with things.
-We are working together with Relate to offer counselling sessions to individuals, couples or family members affected by prostate cancer up and down the country.
+Relate offer counselling sessions to individuals, couples or family members affected by prostate cancer up and down the country.

 Your GP can also usually refer you to a counsellor or you can pay for one and arrange it yourself.
 Contact the British Association for Counselling and Psychotherapy for more information.